-Unfortuately, the United States is not an ideal place for a VPN service to be based.
-Between being the heart of Five Eyes (FVEY) and many other international intelligence gathering organizations, US law is not very pro-privacy.
+Unfortunately, the United States is not an ideal place for a VPN service to be based.
+Between being the heart of Five Eyes (FVEY) and many other international intelligence-gathering organizations, US law is not very pro-privacy.
 Companies can be forced to gather information about their users and provide it to various government organizations, while also bound by gag orders from even revealing what’s happening to the people being targeted.

 Streaming services constantly battle against VPN services.
 The VPNs want you to be able to access the content you want regardless of where you happen to be seated at the moment.
 The streaming services want to limit who can see their content based on physical location.
-Netflix is the leader of the pack when it comes to battling against VPN services.
-It is also the service most VPN users want access to.
+And needless to say, many people are looking for the best streaming VPN to unblock content from around the world.

 In trying out Norton VPN with BBC iPlayer, we found it to not get through with the UK server tested.
 See these other VPNs that work with BBC iPlayer instead.